 This is the first UN resolution to call for “two States, Israel and Palestine, to live side by side within secure and recognized borders.”

-He castigates PLO leader Arafat for support of terrorism and condemns Palestinian groups that “seek Israel’s destruction.”
-Bush suggests to Israel to support economically a viable Palestinian state.
+President Bush castigates PLO leader Arafat for support of terrorism and condemns Palestinian groups that “seek Israel’s destruction.”
+He also suggests that Israel economically support a viable Palestinian state.

 As a negotiating plan it seeks an end to the conflict with reciprocal performance objectives.
 Israel accepts the plan with some reservations; Hamas rejects it out of hand.
 The plan is not enacted.